October 30, 2015

 If you liked my tutorials, please subscribe to my YouTube channel - JTSGraph.

+Choose File>Open or else just press Ctrl+O to Open up your base image in Adobe Photoshop.
 In the standard Open dialog box, navigate to the folder that contains your file then select the name of the file you want to open.
+If your file does not appear, try to view all files by selecting All Formats from the Files of type list.
+Click Open.

 The Open dialog box